bdpedigo/resources/python_start.md

 - Follow the rest of the instructions to go through creating and running a new Python file

 ---
 There are other libraries that I find very useful while programming in VS Code.

+Modifying settings in VS Code
 In all of the below, I am showing the ```settings.json``` argument to change in order to activate these libraries.

 Formatting code